carbon-language/carbon-lang/llvm/docs/DebuggingJITedCode.rst

 In order to debug code JIT-ed by LLVM, you need GDB 7.0 or newer, which is available on most modern distributions of Linux.
 The version of GDB that Apple ships with Xcode has been frozen at 6.3 for a while.
-LLDB may be a better option for debugging JIT-ed code on Mac OS X.
+LLDB may be a better option for debugging JIT-ed code on macOS.

 Debugging MCJIT-ed code